 What do you need most out of today in terms of self-care?
 What practical steps can you take to make it happen?

-- Examples: time outdoors, focus time at work, soak in the bath, etc.
+- Examples: time outdoors, focus time at work, soaking in the bath, etc.

 Write down a to-do list with 5 “everyday” tasks you’d like to complete.